tinally/Restaurant-Tablet/phase2/readme.txt

 # Group 0437

-* THE DEFAULT LOGIN IS admin/admin *
+Everything is located under the "projects" directory.
+Gradle should take care of everything.

 First run ServerLauncher.
 Then, at the same time, run MasterGUI.
+* THE DEFAULT LOGIN IS admin/admin *
 More details below.

 ## NOTE: